quantio/1010macro-external-dev-template/README.md

     root_path: 'pub.consumer_data.oi.internal.workspace.<%= login.id %>.app',
 ```

 If you do not have write permissions to this folder change it to somewhere you do.
+Or you may specify the path as command line arg '-a' or specify via an environment variable 'TENTENAPPPATH'.

 For example:
 ```js